 - Water the plant when the soil is totally dry, and leaves are wrinkled slightly.

 - The simplest way is to use a moisture meter, insert it into the soil, and get the reading.

 - Another way is to touch the leaves and if it feels plump (filled with water) then you do not need to water it at that moment.

 - If it is overwatered, the lower leaves will tend to fall downwards and if it is under-watered, the brown spots will be observed over the leaves.

 Fertilizing Tips for Jade Plant:

-- Jade plant is not required to be fertilized very often.
+- The Jade plant doesn't require to be fertilized very often.

 - Do not fertilize the jade plant when the soil is dry, it can cause damage to the roots.

-- It requires a balanced water-soluble fertilizer which can be sprayed over the plant or directly can be poured over the soil in the pot.
+- It requires a balanced water-soluble fertilizer that can be sprayed over the plant or directly can be poured over the soil in the pot.